ibm-cloud-docs/solution-tutorials/openshift-service-mesh.md

 ### Access the cluster using the {{site.data.keyword.cloud-shell_notm}}
 {: #openshift-service-mesh-3}

-In this step, you'll configure `oc` to point to your newly created cluster.
-To easily connect to the cluster, you need the {{site.data.keyword.openshiftshort}} CLI `oc` that exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
+The [{{site.data.keyword.openshiftshort}} Container Platform CLI](https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html) exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
+The CLI is available using the `oc` command.

 To avoid installing the command line tools, the recommended approach is to use the {{site.data.keyword.cloud-shell_notm}}.

 {{site.data.keyword.Bluemix_notm}} Shell is a cloud-based shell workspace that you can access through your browser.
 It's preconfigured with the full {{site.data.keyword.Bluemix_notm}} CLI and many plug-ins and tools that you can use to manage apps, resources, and infrastructure.

+In this step, you'll use the {{site.data.keyword.Bluemix_notm}} shell and configure `oc` to point to the cluster assigned to you.

 1. When the cluster is ready, on the cluster overview page click on **{{site.data.keyword.openshiftshort}} web console** to open the console. **_Make sure you don't close this window/tab_**
 2. On the web console, click the drop-down under your name in the right corner of your screen and select **Copy Login Command** and then click the **Display Token** link.